 My research mainly concerns lexicology, lexical semantics and pragmatics, and lexicography --studying phenomena related to word meaning and how word meanings are learnt and stored in the mind.
 This often involves using corpus linguistic methodologies.
-My 'pet' phenomena are gradable adjective meaning, antonymy/contrast (and other semantic relations among words), the names for social identity groups (i.e. racial/ethnic groups, sexual orientation identities, religious/political identities), and British/American English differences
+My 'pet' phenomena are gradable adjective meaning, antonymy/contrast (and other semantic relations among words), the names for social identity groups (i.e. racial/ethnic groups, sexual orientation identities, religious/political identities), "polite" words (please, thanks, etc.), and British/American English differences

 - A book for a popular audience on the relationships, interactions and attitudes relating to British and American English.

-- The meanings please and thank you in British and American requests (with Rachele de Felice)
+- The meanings and use of thanking in British and American requests (with Rachele de Felice)

 - 'Dictionary cultures' in the US and UK

 - The use of 'please' on the web

 Projects of the last decade have included: